MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 <img src="./Measurement2.svg" width="450">

 Since the outcome of the measurement is completely random, we have obtained a random bit.
-We can call this function several times to create integers.
-For example, if we call the function three times to obtain three random bits, we can build random 3-bit numbers (that is, a random number between 0 and 7).
+We can call this operation several times to create integers.
+For example, if we call the operation three times to obtain three random bits, we can build random 3-bit numbers (that is, a random number between 0 and 7).